 The gradient handling is excellent.
-There's only a bit of banding in the darker colors, but it's hard to notice.
-The Smooth Gradation setting does a good job at smoothing out gradients on the test pattern and in real content, but that comes at the cost of losing fine details.
+There's a bit of banding in darker colors, but it's hard to notice.
+The Smooth Gradation setting does a good job smoothing out gradients on the test pattern and in real content, but that comes at the cost of losing fine details with high-quality content.

 Although some IPS panels can suffer from temporary image retention, this doesn't appear to be permanent as the IPS panel in our long-term test is immune.

-Due to the slower response time, there's not much stutter with lower-frame rate content.
+Due to the slower response time, there's not much stutter with lower-frame rate content like movies.

-The LG UP7000 can remove judder from native 24p sources, but unlike the LG UP8000, it can't remove it from 60p/60i sources.
-For it to remove judder, simply enable Cinema Screen
+The LG UP7000 can remove judder from native 24p sources, like a Blu-ray player or a streaming source with the 'Match Frame Rate' feature.
+Unlike the LG UP8000, it can't remove judder from 60p/60i sources, like a cable box.

 The LG UP7000 is a simple 60Hz TV without any variable refresh rate support.

-The LG UP7000 has an incredibly low input lag, which is great for gaming, as long as the TV is in 'Game Optimizer' Picture Mode.
-Sadly, you can't enable any motion interpolation settings in Game Mode.
-If you want to use the TV as a PC monitor and want the lowest input lag possible, make sure your input label is set to 'PC'.
+This TV has an incredibly low input lag, which is great for gaming, as long as the TV is in 'Game Optimizer' Picture Mode.

 The LG UP7000 supports all common resolutions up to 60Hz.
 It accepts 1080p and 1440p signals at 120Hz, but they skip frames.
-It can display proper chroma 4:4:4 at any of its supported resolutions as long as you label the input you're using to 'PC' in the Home Dashboard.
-For full-bandwidth signals, set HDMI Deep Color to '4k'.
+Chroma 4:4:4 signals display properly at any of its supported resolutions, which is needed for clear text, but only if you label the input you're using to 'PC' in the Home Dashboard.

-This TV can only support 4k signals up to 60Hz from either the PS5 or Xbox Series X. It has an Auto Low Latency Mode (ALLM) that automatically switches the TV into Game Mode when a game from a compatible device is launched.
-For it to work, set Game Optimizer to 'On' in the 'General' settings page.
+This TV only supports 4k signals up to 60Hz from either the PS5 or Xbox Series X, as it lacks any HDMI 2.1 bandwidth ports.
+It has an Auto Low Latency Mode (ALLM) that automatically switches the TV into Game Mode when a game from a compatible device launches.

-The LG UP7000 only supports HDR10 and not any of the more advanced HDR formats.
-Also, CEC only seems to work with LG products and it didn't work with our Samsung Blu-ray player.
+The LG UP7000 only supports HDR10 and not any more advanced HDR formats.

 Sadly, the LG UP7000 only has two HDMI inputs, which is quite disappointing if you need to connect multiple devices.

 The TV supports eARC on HDMI, allowing you to pass uncompressed Dolby Atmos via TrueHD audio to a compatible receiver through a single HDMI connection.
-For it to work, enable eARC Support and set Input Audio Format to 'Bitstream' in the 'Advanced Settings' page of the 'Sound' tab.
+Sadly, it doesn't support any DTS formats, which is disappointing, as many UHD Blu-rays use DTS for their lossless audio tracks.

 The frequency response is okay.
-Dialogue sounds clear if you're watching TV shows, and it gets fairly loud.
-However, it doesn't produce much bass, if at all.
+Dialogue sounds clear, and it gets fairly loud, but it doesn't produce much bass.
 There's an option for a digital room correction feature, but you can only use it with the LG Magic Remote, which this TV doesn't come with.

-The LG UP7000 comes with the same LG webOS as higher-end models.
-It's been redesigned in 2021 with a full home page instead of the banner at the bottom from the past years.
-It's easy-to-use, and menu navigation feels fairly good.
+The LG UP7000 comes with the same LG webOS smart interface as higher-end models.
+It was redesigned in 2021 with a full home page instead of the banner at the bottom from the past years.
+It's easy-to-use, and the menus are smooth and easy to navigate.

-LG's apps store has a lot of apps available, and they run smoothly for the most part.
+LG's app store has many apps available, and they run smoothly for the most part.

 Unlike the LG UP8000, this TV doesn't come with the Magic Remote and comes with a basic remote instead.
 You still get shortcut buttons to popular streaming services, but there's no voice control.
-Also, neither the LG TV Plus or LG ThinQ apps can connect with the TV, so you can't control it from your smartphone.
-We don't know if that's an issue that should be fixed in a firmware update, but we'll update the review if it eventually works.
-LG advertises that it works with various smart home systems, but we don't test for that.
+Also, neither the LG TV Plus or the LG ThinQ apps can connect with the TV, so you can't control it from your smartphone.
 It doesn't have a mic for voice control, and if you prefer a TV with it, then look into the Toshiba C350 Fire TV 2021.

 There's a single button underneath the center branding to turn the TV On/Off, switch inputs, or adjust the volume and channels.